BIGSAS Colloquium in the Knowledge Lab of the Cluster

 Thursday, 17 June, 4-6 pm, online via Zoom

-If you would like to participate please contact Julius Junginger (email@example.com).
+If you have questions please contact Julius Junginger (email@example.com).

 We have compiled all relevant information about the BIGSAS Colloquium in a guide (PDF).